MQ-FOAR705/Sophie-Avard-Proof-of-Concept/README.md

 # Background
-A lightweight and easy-to-use tool for manually coding qualitative data in R. This repository provides instructions and an installation script for running this tool in R.
+A lightweight and easy-to-use tool for analysing qualitative data in R. This repository provides instructions and an installation script for running this tool in R. This tool can be used for any textual data, such as: interview transcripts, fieldwork notes, and primary documents.

 Go follow the instructions at https://www.r-project.org if you need to install R.